hrtowii/personal-website/src/content/blog/Making a semi-jailbreak in a week.md

 ### kernel r/w
 To read and write to kernel memory, a kernel exploit is needed.

-I could write another blogpost on how \*OS kexploits have evolved throughout their versions, but the gist is that _physical_ memory has less mitigations than _virtual_ memory.
-This is evident from recent kexploits abusing [physical use-after-frees](https://github.com/felix-pb/kfd/blob/main/writeups/exploiting-puafs.md) and the last virtual memory exploit being [multicast_bytecopy](https://github.com/potmdehex/multicast_bytecopy) which only works up to iOS 15.
+I could write another blogpost on how \*OS kexploits have evolved throughout their versions, but the gist is that vulnerabilities present in the *virtual memory layer* of the kernel have a lot more mitigations than bugs affecting the *physical memory layer* only.
+This is evident from recent kexploits abusing [physical use-after-frees](https://github.com/felix-pb/kfd/blob/main/writeups/exploiting-puafs.md) and the last virtual memory exploit being [multicast_bytecopy](https://github.com/potmdehex/multicast_bytecopy) and [weightBufs](https://github.com/0x36/weightBufs) which only work up to iOS 15.

 [kfd](https://github.com/felix-pb/kfd) is a set of kernel exploits that mainly work from iOS ???-16.6.1. landa is the most recent version that works up to 16.6.1, and doesn't require any cleanup on exploit failure.
 This makes it the best version in terms of both reliability and version support.

 ### Codesigning bypass
 Codesigning is an essential part of the iOS security model that ensures that random binaries can't run with arbitrary entitlements.
 For more info on this I recommend reading [the Apple Wiki article](https://theapplewiki.com/wiki/Code_signature) and [this article from Alfie](https://alfiecg.uk/2024/01/06/Ad-hoc-signing.html).

 What's relevant here is that CoreTrust has a vulnerability that allows us to run any binary we want with arbitrary entitlements (barring 3).
+This is because CoreTrust was recently changed to fast track binaries to be run without any further checks if it reports that it's from Apple.
 By itself, this is pretty useful (see TrollStore, Bootstrap).

 # The idea: Replacing launchd to win
 `launchd` replacement has always been viewed as a "holy grail" in the sense that running arbitrary code in it allows us to hook every other spawn function, as every process that's spawned in iOS userspace has to go through its `posix_spawn()` function.